ubiquibit-inc/sensor-failure/README.md

 ##### Input

 NDBC's realtime [web-share](https://www.ndbc.noaa.gov/data/realtime2/) is updated hourly - "usually by 15 minutes after the hour".
-Data files store a 45 (check!) day history for a given station and are updated at the *top* of the file.
+Data files store a 45-day history for a given station and are updated at the *top* of the file.

 For example: